-The study identified the gaps and loopholes that exist between internal control systems and performance of local government in Uganda such as fraudulent and corrupt officials and how they can be reduced.
-The research work also enabled the researcher to attain a certificate of Bachelors' degree in Business Administration.
+The study identified gaps and loopholes that exist between internal control systems and performance of commercial banks in Uganda such as fraudulent and corrupt officials and how they can be reduced.
+The research work also can enable the researcher to attain a certificate of Bachelors' degree in Business Administration.